The March (1945): Motives

 On 19 July 1944, Adolf Hitler issued an order from his headquarters, Wolfsschanze, 150 km west of Stalag Luft VI, "concerning preparations for the defence of the Reich".
-It put the German civilian population on a total war footing and issued instructions for preparations for evacuations of "foreign labour" (slave labour) and civilians away from the advancing Soviet Army in the east.
+It put the German civilian population on total war footing and issued instructions for preparations for evacuations of "foreign labour" (slave labour) and civilians away from the advancing Soviet Army in the east.
 Item 6(a) called for "preparations for moving prisoners of war to the rear".
 This prolonged the war for hundreds of thousands of Allied personnel, as well as causing them severe hardship, starvation, injuries and/or death.

 In the later stages of the war there were great concerns among POWs over the motives for moving them westward.
 Many different and conflicting rumours abounded, including suggestions that: